-Allegany County is home to Maryland's beloved Rocky Gap State Park, and an area of public land that features breathtaking views and an ever-popular lake.
-The park expands over 3,000 acres, showcasing rugged mountains, an impressive mile-long gorge, sheer cliffs, dense forests, and the centerpiece, Lake Habeeb.
+Allegany County is home to Maryland's beloved Rocky Gap State Park, an area of public land that features breathtaking views and an ever-popular lake.
+The park is situated near the border of Pennsylvania and is roughly a seven-mile drive from the city of Cumberland.

+The park has so much to offer, including kayaking, canoeing, hiking, fishing, and swimming.
 Whether you're interested in the steep trek through the gorge, the leisurely walks to the fishing pier, the rugged biking trails, the lake's placid waters, or simply soaking up a few rays on the shoreline, Rocky Gap has the surroundings you are looking to immerse yourself in.

 There is plenty of parking space here, and at various locations, as this place doesn't just fill up with campers, but with day-use visitors as well.
-There are areas to park for the different trail heads, the gorge overlook, and casino.
+There are areas to park for the different trailheads, the gorge overlook, and casino.
 If you've brought your rig along with you, it's likely best to get it parked in the campgrounds instead of lugging it all around the lake.

 Some larger rigs may have a bit of trouble maneuvering through some areas of the campground, where things get a little tight for travel.
 There are only two pull-through sites, so snag these if you can.
 While most sites are quite spacious, some larger hauls may find themselves intimately parked among the trees.
 Most of the loops here are wooded, making for some lovely scenery, but this can cause some difficulty for campers with slide-outs.

 When you haven't brought your home on wheels, guests of the park are also privy to other means of staying overnight - and not just good old tent camping.
 The park hosts 15 mini cabins, located throughout the campground, that can sleep up to six people.